 by Jason Wasserman MD PhD FRCPC and Trevor Flood MD FRCPC

 The diagnosis of non-HPV SCC of the penis is usually made after a small piece of tissue is removed in a procedure called a biopsy.
 The tissue is then sent to a pathologist for examination under the microscope.
-After the diagnosis is made, your doctor may recommend removing the entire tumour.
+After the diagnosis, your doctor may recommend removing the entire tumour.
 If removed, the tumour will also be sent to a pathologist for examination under the microscope.

 The depth of invasion is important because tumours with a greater depth of invasion are more likely to spread to lymph nodes in the pelvis or abdomen.
 The depth of invasion is also used to determine the pathologic tumour stage (pT).